cetz-package/cetz/src/draw/projection.typ

   }, matrix.transform-rotate-x(90deg))
 })

-/// Draw elements on the yz-plane with optional x offset.
+/// Draw elements on the zy-plane with optional x offset.
 ///
-/// All vertices of all elements will be changed in the following way: $mat(x_"argument", y, x)$, where $x_"argument"$ is the x-value given as argument.
+/// All vertices of all elements will be changed in the following way:
+/// $mat(x_"argument", y, x)$, where $x_"argument"$ is the x-value given
+/// as argument.
 ///
 /// ```example
 /// ortho({
-///   on-yz({
+///   on-zy({
 ///     rect((-1, -1), (1, 1))
 ///   })
 /// })